hynek/pgbg/docs/tutorial.md

 ## Installation

 *pgbg* is available on [PyPI under the `pgbg` name](https://pypi.org/project/pgbg/).
-We're also going to use the SQLAlchemy integration later, so let's install both:
+We're also going to use the SQLAlchemy integration later, so let's install both[^binary]:

 ```console
 $ uv pip install 'pgbg[sqlalchemy]'
 ```

 But for the first use case we don't need a database!

+[^binary]: Psycopg also needs a binary database driver.
+    You can either make sure your system has a libpq or add `psycopg[binary]` to the `uv pip install`.

 ## Level 1: Independent background threads